khyrthy/CLIst/README.md

 ## Installing CList

-CList binaries are available on Debian-based, Red-Hat-based and Arch-based distros.
+CList binaries are available on Debian-based, Red-Hat-based and Arch-based and Slackware distros.
 To install one of that packages, just visit [this page](https://github.com/khyrthy/clist/releases)

 ### Installing from the source code